Ensembl/amr-portal/frontend/src/content/about.md

 ## AMR Genotypes

 AMR Genotypes is a resource recording the detection and annotation of resistance-associated genes and mutations.
 All annotated genomes have been processed using the mettannotator workflow from EMBL-EBI's MGnify team and generates an exhaustive annotation of prokaryotic genomes using existing tools.
 We have currently run [AMRFinderPlus](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/) from NCBI against these genomes.
-[UniProt's UniFire functional annotation system](https://gitlab.ebi.ac.uk/uniprot-public/unifire) will provide additional annotations.
+[UniProt's UniFIRE functional annotation system](https://gitlab.ebi.ac.uk/uniprot-public/unifire) will provide additional annotations.
 Results from these tools are normalised according to the same rules as our phenotype data.

 ## EMBL-EBI